 Mars Needs Moms is a collaboration between Disney and ImageMovers, the company set up by director Robert Zemeckis that Zemeckis has principally used to further his interest in motion-capture animation.
 Zemeckis had groundbreaking results when he made The Polar Express (2004) using the motion-capture animation process whereby suits with sensors were attached to the actors’ body that registered their movements inside a computer, which was then translated into animation.
 Zemeckis became so enthused by this that he has made his next two subsequent films in the motion-capture animation process – Beowulf (2007) and A Christmas Carol (2009).
 He announced remake of Yellow Submarine (1968) that was aborted as soon as Mars Needs Moms flopped dismally at the box-office) and return to the process to bring a village of dolls to life in the true-life based Welcome to Marwen (2018) and creating the live-action Pinocchio (2022).
-Zemeckis also produced Monster House (2006) and Mars Needs Moms here and its use in other like Real Steel (2011) and Finch (2021).
+Zemeckis also produced Monster House (2006), Mars Needs Moms here and its use in other like Real Steel (2011) and Finch (2021).
 (For those interested in how motion-capture works, keep watching after the film ends where you can see live-action footage from the motion-capture shoot run alongside the credits).

 Mars Needs Moms is made by director Simon Wells.
 Wells emerged as a director in the 1990s with the animation division of Steven Spielberg’s Amblin Pictures where he co-directed An American Tail: Fievel Goes West (1991) and We’re Back: A Dinosaur’s Story (1993), before becoming a solo director with Balto (1995).
 Wells then moved to Spielberg’s DreamWorks SKG, working in various capacities on almost all of their films and co-directing The Prince of Egypt (1998).
 The most interesting credit in Simon Wells’ resume is as director of the live-action remake of The Time Machine (2002) from the classic book by no less than his great-grandfather H.G.
 Wells.